 Escort Live compatible

-For added protection, a Max 360 owner can opt to connect to Escort Live which gives access to locations of both radar and laser threats as experienced by other Escort customers.
-Available in both iOS and Android environments, the app can also provide the speeding limit for your location and display your current speed on the radar detector to keep you within what is acceptable.
+For added protection, a Max 360 owner can opt to connect to Escort Live app which gives access to locations of both radar and laser threats.

 Q: What should I expect to find on my Max 360 package?

-A: Besides the Max 360 itself, it should come with a travel case, a Sticky Cup windshield mount, a 12V SmartCord, and a user manual.
+A: Besides the Max 360 itself, it should come with a travel case, a Sticky Cup windshield mount, a 12V SmartCord, and a user manual for the product.

 Q: Can I use the Max 360 outside the United States?

-A: Escort claims not to monitor overseas frequencies, but it should work in areas where similar radar bands are in use.
+A: Escort claims not to monitor overseas frequencies at the time, but it should work in areas where similar radar bands are in use.